Emergency Care: Stings and Bites in the UK

 What to do if you think your pet may have been stung

-• Reduce the ability for your pet to scratch the bite – e.g. use a cone for a day or so to prevent them from rubbing their muzzle and exacerbating the inflammation
+- Reduce the ability for your pet to scratch or chew at the site of the sting – e.g. use a protective/recovery collar for a day or so to prevent them from rubbing their muzzle, chewing paws, etc and exacerbating the inflammation

 Tips to avoid insect stings